green-api/greenapi-integration-rocketchat/README.md

 2. **Livechat Agent Role**
     - Must register themselves first using `/greenapi.register-agent`
     - Can create their own instances

-Both roles can update their authentication tokens using `/greenapi.update-token`.
+    - Can update their authentication token
+    - Can remove only their instances

 ### How to Get Your Rocket.Chat Credentials